Xevimacia/zenbot/README.md

 ### Environment Variables

-The application uses a `.env` file for configuration.
-Copy `.env.example` to `.env` and fill in your values:
+The application requires the following environment variable:

 ```bash
 # Required
 OPENAI_API_KEY=your-openai-api-key
 ```

+You can set this in your shell or use a `.env` file with a library like `godotenv`.

 ## 🚀 Future Improvements (Optional)
 - **Persistent Thread History**: Implement SQLite or similar lightweight database for storing thread history.
 - **Separate Messages Table**: Enhance thread history storage by using a messages table instead of a JSON array in threads.
-- **SSE Helper Improvements**: Improve support for multi-line data and send multiple data lines per SSE spec.
+- **SSE Helper Improvements**: Add keep-alive pings and multi-line data support.
+- **Rate Limiting**: Implement rate limiting for multi-user support.
+- **Enhanced Logging**: Add comprehensive logging for debugging and monitoring.

 ## 🤝 Contributing